This post may contain affiliate links. Please see our Disclosure Policy for details

 Now measure the square footage (length times width) of every space that’s being used to store sentimental items.
 Don’t forget the garage and any outbuildings that are used for storage.

-Now multiply that by the cost per square foot that you figured out in the last step.
+Multiply that by the cost per square foot that you figured out in the last step.
 OUCH right!
 We’re not even done yet.